hyperledger-labs/splice/cluster/README.md

 ## SV Operations

 Supervalidator nodes (SVs) play a central role in the governance and operation of each CN deployment.
-Currently, each of our cluster deployments contains four SV nodes that are under our control (SV1 to SV4).
+Each of our cluster deployments contains up to 5 SV nodes that are under our direct control (SVs 1-4 + the runbook SV).
 This means that we occasionally have to perform operations that SV operators need to perform.
 The SV runbook is currently the main documentation for operating an SV node.
 This section covers aspects not (yet) covered by the SV runbook as well has hints for managing our SV nodes specifically,